-Meanwhile, let's introduce another piece of gear on the panel that will cross- VOR2 OBS ⇒ 229 check the SUNOL passage.
-Some VOR stations have a distance capability, called DME (Distance Measuring Equipment).
+Meanwhile, let's introduce another piece of gear on the panel that will crosscheck the SUNOL passage.
+Some VOR stations have a distance capability, called DME8 (Distance Measuring Equipment).
 For example, San Jose does (remember it's a VOR-DME station), as do Oakland and Manteca (VORTACs have DME capabilities).